"Why Quiet Hour" Video Transcript

 It's based on a simple four-step process.
 Center, breathe, notice, and appreciate.
 Woven into this process are nine techniques or influences that research shows have a calming or uplifting effect.
 They're things like sensory awareness, earthing or grounding, and effortless attention or soft fascination.

-You'll get a new inclusive way to serve audiences.
-It's for everyone, including:
+You'll get a new way to serve audiences.
+It's for everyone, including people with disabilities and other groups.

 That's because it's: